 - Chill dough for at least 1 hour or up to 5 days in the refrigerator.

 - Scoop 2 Tablespoons of dough for each cookie.
 Roll it into a ball.
 The cookies are rather large, but if you’d like them smaller, make each dough ball only 1 Tablespoon.
-Drop dough ball onto a silicone baking mat or ungreased baking sheet.
+Drop dough ball onto a baking sheet lined with a silicone baking mat or parchment paper.
 Make sure the balls of dough are tall.
 Do not flatten them.
 Bake for 10-11 minutes or until edges are slightly browned.
 The centers should appear soft and puffy.
+Allow to cool on the baking sheet for 5 minutes before moving to a cooking rack.
 Cookies stay fresh at room temperature for up to 7 days.